hirusi/freelancing-in-india-handbook/README.md

 What does this mean for you?
 Exports which are zero-rated end up being taxed in a round-about way.
 The normal rate of IGST (as per your SAC) will be applicable - but remember you cannot collect it from your client!
 It has to come out of your pocket while at the same time, you are ineligible for a refund.
 In this way, you actually get taxed and worse, the tax comes from your own revenue - unlike the normal case where you simply collect it from a customer and deposit it with the government.

+#### IFS Code (IFSC)

+Certain banks might ask for your IFS code despite it being a SWIFT payment.
+This is risky as you may receive the money at a poor exchange rate as well as your bank being unable to issue you an Advice.
+This is because in this scenario, the origin bank might convert the funds to INR on their own and send that to your bank account.
+However, there is also a possibility this is just a regulatory requirement as per the origin bank and that the SWIFT transfer will proceed normally.

 ## Disclaimer

 This only corresponds to web development/freelance coding at the moment.